hotosm/osm-tagger/README.md

 Then generate access keys and edit `config/models.py` un-commenting the lines for MinIO and adding the credentials (`aws_access_key_id`, `aws_secret_access_key`).

+You'll need to upload images to the Bucket, these are +9000 images of roads that will help OSM Tagger to do the work and return a confidence value:

+*(A link will be available soon)*

+Download the .zip file, un-compress it and upload the files to your bucket.

+*Note: you can also use AWS S3*

 ### API